PASS Oct-212.jpg

 Photo by Jahtiek Long

-Melissa West, Director & Senior Curator of the Newhouse Center for Contemporary, is a leading force behind the compelling vision for the arts at Snug Harbor.
-In this senior role, West oversees the Newhouse Center and is responsible for exhibitions, performances, residencies, public art and related programs across the historic 83-acre campus.
-With a curatorial focus on multi and interdisciplinary artists working in site-based contexts, West has presented emerging and established artists ranging in media across the visual and performing arts.
-A dancer and performance artist herself, West's own work has been shown at venues including Dixon Place, Triskelion Arts, The Living Theater, Atlantic Salt Factory for the LUMEN Festival and the Queens Museum.
-She directed the grassroots art walk, Second Saturdays Staten Island, from 2013-15 and is the co-organizer of the Staten Island Dance Project.
-Melissa holds an MA in Performance Studies from New York University and a BA in Dance from Hunter College, CUNY.
+Melissa West (Director & Senior Curator of the Newhouse Center for Contemporary) is a leading force behind the compelling vision for the arts at Snug Harbor.
+In this senior role, West is responsible for the development and implementation of exhibitions, performances, residencies, public art and related programs across the historic 83-acre campus.
+With a curatorial focus on artists working in site-based contexts, West has presented emerging and established artists across the visual and performing arts.
+A dance artist, West's own work has been shown at venues across NYC.
+She directed the grassroots art walk, Second Saturdays Staten Island, from 2013-15.
+Melissa holds an MA in Performance Studies from New York University and a BA in Dance and English from Hunter College, CUNY.
 She joined the staff at Snug Harbor in 2015.

-Prior to Snug Harbor, West' curated visual art and performance in DIY spaces throughout NYC.
+Prior to Snug Harbor, West curated visual art and performance in DIY spaces throughout NYC.
 From 2007-2009, West co-curated a multidisciplinary series, Mixed Bill, at the Bowery Poetry Club through Public Acts of Decency with Patrice Miller and Laura Brandel.
-She developed programs around art and environmentalism at Hunter College, and was a company manager of the Hunter College Dance Company (2008-2009).
-She has worked on productions and festivals including the LaMaMa Moves Dance Festival, Martha Graham II season at Marymount Manhattan College, and the River to River Festival.
+She developed programs around art and environmentalism at Hunter College, and was a company manager for the Hunter College Dance Company.
+She has worked on productions and festivals including the LaMaMa Moves Dance Festival, Martha Graham II season at Marymount Manhattan College, and the River to River Festival (Lower Manhattan Cultural Council).
+She was the production assistant for Yoshiko Chuma & the School of Hard Knocks premiere of A-C-E One through GOH Productions in 2010.

 From top to bottom (l-r): Kinesis Project dance theatre (PASS, 2019), Janice Rosario & Company (PASS, 2018), Justy Music at Porch Plays (2020), BIG PICNIC (2019), Lily Gold (PASS, 2019), Tatyana Tenenbaum (PASS, 2016), BIG PICNIC (2019), Jenn Gallo at Porch Plays (2020), Julie Mayo (PASS, 2019), Heal the Man… exhibit (2019), Breaking Ground exhibit (2019), Julia Simoniello: Reclamation (2019), Lina Montoya mural commission (2019), Cecile Chong’s, El Dorado (2020), Tattfoo Tan’s NEAKA (2019), Yoshiko Chuma (PASS, 2016), Roots/Anchors exhibit (2021), Don’t Shut Up 2021 exhibit (2021), Kathy Westwater, Untitled Solo PARK Cycle 2 (2021), Here, Still installation by Kevyn Fairchild (2021).